barumau/PanGlobish/english/index.md

 Dunish is much easier to learn than English or any other national language because it is regular and simple.
 There aren't unnecessary rules that you just have to know.
+Dunish is so simple that its basic grammar can be described in [only ten rules](100_baze_regule.md).
 Everybody can learn Dunish to a good level in a short period of time!
 Dunish is an excellent choice for the international language because it improves the quality of communication.
 It's better to speak good Dunish than bad English.